malloc47/malloc47.github.com/_posts/2012-07-08-beating-interview-problems-to-death-with-parallel-haskell.md

 	> ghc -O2 prle --make -threaded -rtsopts

     # Parallel map 1 core
-	> /usr/bin/time -f '%E' ./prle huge.txt +RTS -N1 1>/dev/null
+	> /usr/bin/time -f '%E' ./prle large.txt +RTS -N1 1>/dev/null
-	0:14.84
+	0:06.31

 	# Parallel map 2 cores
-	> /usr/bin/time -f '%E' ./prle huge.txt +RTS -N2 1>/dev/null
+	> /usr/bin/time -f '%E' ./prle large.txt +RTS -N2 1>/dev/null
-	0:11.58
+	0:08.50

-	# Parallel map 4 coress
+	# Parallel map 4 cores
-	/usr/bin/time -f '%E' ./prle huge.txt +RTS -N4 1>/dev/null
+	/usr/bin/time -f '%E' ./prle large.txt +RTS -N4 1>/dev/null
-	0:15.89
+	0:11.00

-Unfortunately, the bookkeeping and garbage collection overwhelm the problem very quickly, never achieving better peformance.
+Unfortunately, the bookkeeping and garbage collection overwhelm the problem very quickly, never achieving better performance.

-I'm running the above on a few multi-megabyte text files (some with more redundancy than others) to try it out, and no amount of coaxing could make the parallelized version do any better.
-While we could have written our `RLE` algorithm in plain `C` without much more trouble and not have encountered such performance obstacles, one does not [simplly parallelize C][8] by swapping in a `parMap` either (see
+I'm running the above on a randomly-generated `12MB` text file, and no amount of coaxing could make the parallelized version do any better.
-also: [this][7]).
+While we could have written our `RLE` algorithm in plain `C` without much more trouble and not have encountered such performance obstacles, one does not [simply parallelize C][8] by swapping in a `parMap` either (see also: [this][7]).
 Thus, we deep-dive into some `Haskell` optimization to get a performant version.

 There is one particularly painful bottleneck: `Haskell` list monads are not ideal for handling bulk data of the sort we need because